thinkb4/a-walk-in-graphql/lessons/day_07/day_07.md

 Let's stay put for a moment and analyse what just happened above.

-1. One of our records doesn't respect the contract for it's type
+1. One of our records doesn't respect the contract for its type
 2. An error is added to the response describing that particular fault
 3. The execution could be performed for the rest of the records and they were added to the `data` entry as expected